Shibuya in April 2026: Cherry Blossoms, Pop Culture Events & Things to Do You Can’t Miss!

 Shibuya, Tokyo’s vibrant entertainment hub, hosts diverse events throughout 2025, from traditional festivals and seasonal celebrations to modern cultural gatherings.
 Experience Japan’s rich traditions alongside contemporary entertainment in this dynamic district.

-Limited Events in Shibuya During April
+Must-See Shibuya Events in April 2026

-Meiji Shrine Spring Festival - Shibuya's Biggest April Event (Late April to Early May 2025)
+Meiji Shrine Spring Festival - Shibuya's Biggest April Event (Late April to Early May 2026)

 Meiji Shrine Spring Festival